** Some Would Deny Christ On The Cross

 3. No Monastic or Ascetical Tradition

-Countries like England, Germany, and Scandinavia dissolved monasteries after the Reformation.
-Centuries of ascetical witness vanished nearly overnight.
+Example: Countries like England, Germany, and Scandinavia dissolved monasteries after their abandoment of The Church.
+Centuries of ascetical witness vanished nearly overnight as these regions took up their own self-revealed ideas of Christian living.

 ---